Winding up a solvent company

 Step 5 – Liquidator finishes winding up company and lodges final documents

-Once the liquidator has finished winding up the company, they need to lodge the Notification of final meeting convened by liquidators (Form 523) within seven days of the company's final meeting.
+If the liquidator has finished winding up the company before 1 July 2018, they need to lodge Form 523 Notification of final meeting convened by liquidators within seven days of the company's final meeting.
 It must include an account of how the winding up was conducted.

 The liquidator must also lodge a:

-The company will be deregistered three months after the Form 523 has been lodged.
+The company will be deregistered three months after the Form 523 or Form 5603 has been lodged.

-A member or creditor can ask the court to review any part of the winding up, including appointment of a liquidator, a liquidator's remuneration, or other issues that arise.
+A member or creditor can ask the court to review any part of the winding up.
+This includes appointment of a liquidator, a liquidator's payment, or other issues that arise.

-This is Information Sheet 78 (INFO 78), reissued in April 2016.
+This is Information Sheet 78 (INFO 78), reissued on 1 September 2017.
 Information sheets provide concise guidance on a specific process or compliance issue or an overview of detailed guidance.